Surgery to lower colorectal cancer risk

 - Total proctocolectomy with permanent end ileostomy (TPC-EI)

-- For people with MUTYH associated polyposis (MAP), with mutations in both copies of their MUTYH gene, who have polyps that cannot be managed with colonoscopy alone, TAC-IRA surgery is often recommended.
+- For people with MUTYH associated polyposis (MAP), with mutations in both copies of their MUTYH gene, who have that cannot be managed with colonoscopy alone, TAC-IRA surgery is often recommended.

 Every surgery has potential risks; some are more serious than others.
 Some possible risks with colectomy include: